-I planned my Northern Italy travel itinerary around the fact I didn’t have a car, and wanted to see Venice again, mainly to see the nearby island of Burano, Verona, and Lake Garda.
+I planned my Northern Italy travel itinerary around the fact I didn’t have a car, and wanted to see Burano Island (near Venice), Verona, and Lake Garda.
 I did this all by public transportation, and I would recommend my itinerary for anyone that wants a varied combination of Northern Italy’s landscape and culture.

 Transportation in Northern Italy

 I spent 3 nights in Venice and 4 nights in Verona, and saw Venice, Verona, and some of Lake Garda.
 My itinerary can be tailored if you decide to go to some of the other cities in the region, or if you decide on a 5 or 10-day itinerary instead.

 Venice area (2 nights)

-However, Venice is truly a place that is amazing to experience at least once in your life.
+Venice is truly a place that is amazing to experience at least once in your life.
 It’s hard not to be fascinated by by the Venetian empire’s history, art, and culture, dating back to the 5th century.
 I personally don’t think you need more than 3 days in Venice to experience the best.
 I ended up spending three days in two nights and it was perfect.

 I stumbled into a restaurant called Ostaria Antico Dolo, which was a cute and affordable mom-and-pop shop with great gluten free pasta and wine.

-Day 2: Take a day trip to Burano Island.
-Attend a traditional orchestra concert.
+Day 2: Take a day trip to Burano Island

 The story behind these colorful hues makes the houses all the more vibrant.
 For decades, this small fishing village used bright colors so that local fisherman could see their houses from offshore.
 This way when they came in at night, they could tell which one was theirs.